 Get unused filters

 While it’s possible to delete these items manually, this isn’t always a straight forward process.
-When deleting filters, Revit will indiscriminately delete the filter without forewarning you that the filter is currently in use.
-This means that there is no way to differentiate between those filters are in use and those which aren’t.
+When deleting filters, Revit will indiscriminately delete filters, without forewarning you that the filter is currently in use.
+This limitation means that there is no way to differentiate between those filters are in use and those who aren’t.